nimterop/nimterop/README.md

 #### Linking

-- If `-d:headerStatic` is specified, `getHeader()` will return the static library path in `headerLPath`.
+If `-d:headerStatic` is specified, `getHeader()` will return the static library path in `headerLPath`.
 The wrapper writer can check for this and call `cImport()` accordingly as in the example above.
 If `-d:headerStatic` is omitted, the dynamic library is returned in `headerLPath`.

+All dependency libraries (supported by Conan and JBB) will be returned in `headerLDeps`.
+Static libraries and dependencies are automatically linked using `{.passL.}`.
+Conan shared libs include all dependencies whereas JBB shared libs expect the required dependencies to be in the same location or in `LD_LIBRARY_PATH`.

-- `getHeader()` searches for libraries based on the header name by default:
+`getHeader()` searches for libraries based on the header name by default:
 - `libheader.so` or `libheader.a` on Linux
 - `libheader.dylib` on OSX
-  - `header.dll` or `header.a` on Windows
+- `header.dll`, `header.a` or `header.lib` on Windows

-- If a library has a different header and library binary name, `altNames` can be used to configure an alternate name of library binary.
+If a library has a different header and library binary name, `altNames` can be used to configure an alternate name of library binary.
 - For example, Bzip2 has `bzlib.h` but the library is `libbz2.so` so `altNames = "bz2"`.
 - In the example above, `altNames = "hdr"` so `getHeader()` will look for `libhdr.so`, `hdr.dll`, etc.
 - See [bzlib.nim](https://github.com/genotrance/nimarchive/blob/master/nimarchive/bzlib.nim) for an example.

-- [lzma.nim](https://github.com/nimterop/nimterop/blob/master/tests/lzma.nim) is an example of a library that allows both static and dynamic linking.
+[lzma.nim](https://github.com/nimterop/nimterop/blob/master/tests/lzma.nim) is an example of a library that allows both static and dynamic linking.

 #### User control